tsolawoyin/Language.js/primitive-types.md

 ```javascript
 console.log(typeof 45) // number
 ```
 The number types are used for arithmetic operations as you might have guessed.
-Arithmetic operations such as addition, subtraction, mutliplications, division and modulus.
+Arithmetic operations such as addition, subtraction, multiplications, division and modulus.
 Let's take for instance, you want to write a program that adds the population of two countries together, what you will need is the number type.

 ```javascript
 let country1 = 2300000;